 ...Section 3(1) of the 1978 Act provides: "A State is not immune as respects proceedings relating to - (a) a commercial transaction entered into by the state".
 Section 3(3)(b) defines "commercial transaction" as including "any loan or other transaction for the provision of finance...".
 In view of this definition it is not surprising that it is common ground that the action in respect of which NML obtained judgment in New York was a "proceeding relating to a commercial transaction" within the meaning of section 3(1)(a).
 Permission to effect service on Argentina out of the jurisdiction was obtained from David Steel J on the basis of an averment that the common law action that was to be brought in England on the New York judgment was also a "proceeding relating to a commercial transaction".
 However before Blair J and the Court of Appeal NML conceded that this averment was not open to them short of the Supreme Court.
 This was because of two reasoned decisions, one in the High Court and one in the Court of Appeal which, albeit that the latter was obiter, constrained NML to accept that, for the purposes of section 3(1)(a), the action that NML was seeking to bring was a proceeding "relating to" the New York judgment and not to the transaction to which that judgment related.
 Before this Court Mr Sumption QC has challenged these authorities.
-Issue 1 turns on the question of whether they were rightly decided.
+Issue 1 turns on the guestion of whether they were rightly decided.
 The first of these cases is AIC Ltd v Federal Government of Nigeria [2003] EWHC 1357 (QB).
 AIC registered under the 1920 Act a judgment that they had obtained in Nigeria against the Nigerian Government in relation to what AIC alleged to be a commercial transaction.
 The Nigerian Government applied to have the registration set aside on the ground that registration was an adjudicative act and that Nigeria was protected by state immunity by reason of section 1 of the 1978 Act.
 AIC argued that their application to register the judgment was a "proceeding relating to a commercial transaction" within section 3(1)(a).
 Stanley Burnton J rejected this submission.
-His reasoning appears in the following short passage in para 24 of his judgment proceedings are concerned essentially with the question whether the original judgment was regular or not."
+His reasoning appears in the following short passage in para 24 of his judgment section 9 of the 1978 Act excludes immunity "as respects proceedings ... which relate to [an] arbitration" where the state has entered into a written arbitration agreement.
+As most arbitrations relate to commercial transactions, section 9 would be unnecessary if a claim in respect of an arbitration constituted a "proceeding relating to the commercial transaction" to which the arbitration related, for that would fall within 3(1)(a).
+The second matter was that it would be illogical to exempt from immunity the enforcement of a judgment in relation to a commercial transaction, but not the enforcement of a judgment in relation to any of the other matters in respect of which the 1978 Act provided exceptions to immunity under sections 3 to 11 of the Act.
+Stanley Burnton J remarked at para 30 that it was unsurprising that the defendants were immune from proceedings for the registration of the Nigerian judgment:

 "In my judgment, the proceedings resulting from an application to register a judgment under the 1920 Act relate not to the transaction or transactions underlying the original judgment but to that judgment.
-The issues in such
+The issues in such proceedings are concerned essentially with the question whether the original judgment was regular or not."